Introduction and Background

 • Allows for powerful new programming paradigms using functions as data.

-• Simple example is function composition operation: g o f (x) = g(f(x)): o takes two functions and returns a new function, their composition
+• Simple example higher-order function from math is composition: g o f (x) = g(f(x)): o takes two functions and returns a new function, their composition

 History in brief